austinlouden/talks/how-to-learn-foreign-language/slides.md

 - Consistency is key — learning is long, not hard
 - Focus on the common words
 - Learn pronunciation first
-- Pick the right tools for the job

 !!!